Siege of Multan (1848–1849): Sher Singh's defection

-Once Currie learned of this victory, he at last ordered a comparatively small force from the East India Company's Bengal Army under General Whish to begin the siege of Multan.
+Once Currie learned of this victory, he at last ordered a comparatively small force from the East India Company's Bengal Army under General William Whish to begin the siege of Multan.
 As it was too small to encircle the city, Currie decided to reinforce them and Edwardes with a substantial detachment of the Khalsa under Sher Singh Attariwalla.
 The appointment of Sher Singh alarmed many junior Political Agents, as his father, Chattar Singh Attariwalla, was apparently openly preparing to revolt in Hazara to the north of the Punjab.
 Despite warnings, Currie nevertheless ordered a detachment from Chattar Singh's army under his second in command, Jundial Singh, to reinforce Sher Singh.
 This allowed Jundial Singh and other officers to influence Sher Singh and spread disaffection among his regiments.

-At this stage the besiegers consisted of Whish's division (8,089 men, 32 siege guns, 12 horse artillery guns), Edwardes's irregulars (4,033 cavalry and 7,718 infantry), a contingent from the Moslem state of Bahawalpur (1,900 cavalry and 5,700 infantry) and Sher Singh's force (3,382 cavalry and 909 infantry).
+At this stage the besiegers consisted of Whish's division (8,089 men, 32 siege guns, 12 horse artillery guns), Edwardes's irregulars (4,033 cavalry and 7,718 infantry), a contingent from the Muslim state of Bahawalpur (1,900 cavalry and 5,700 infantry) and Sher Singh's force (3,382 cavalry and 909 infantry).

 On 14 September, Sher Singh openly rebelled against the East India Company.
 This left the East India Company's forces too weak to maintain the siege, and they were forced to retreat.
 Most of Edwardes's troops and the Bahawalpur troops dispersed to their homes.
 Sher Singh and Mulraj nevertheless were not prepared to cooperate.
 At a meeting at a neutral mosque outside the city, it was agreed that Sher Singh would move north into the mainly Sikh-populated areas of the Punjab.